Guide: Campaign Communication Template Pack

 When to send: The day the campaign opens, to all invited participants.

-Subject: We are asking for your input on [topic]
+Subject: We want your input on [topic]

 Hi [Name],